 There’s the MBA program at Monash Business School, offered from the suburb of Caulfield to the city’s south-east as well as the MBA available at RMIT University, for which classes are usually held at its city campus.
-La Trobe University, which has a primary campus in the suburb of Bundoora and Deakin University, which offers its full-time MBA from the suburb of Burwood add to the picture of what’s on offer in Melbourne.
+La Trobe University which, while based primarily in the suburb of Bundoora, offers its MBA from a campus in the city center, and Deakin University which offers its full-time MBA from the suburb of Burwood, add to the picture of what’s on offer in Melbourne.

 - See the full QS Best Student Cities 2017 index.